ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/sharing/specification.md

 Output files should be NetCDF4 files.
 Data variables should be compressed using `zlib` with deflate level of at least 1 and shuffle enabled.
 If the compression level used is greater than 1, please consider the benefit of improved compression ratios against cost of increased compression/decompression times.

-Where possible files should conform to the CF metadata conventions (version 1.11) and use the CF Convention Standard Name Table.
+Where possible, files should conform to the [CF metadata conventions](https://cfconventions.org/) (version 1.11) and use the CF Convention Standard Name Table.

 For ACCESS-ESM1.6 every file should contain a single data variable/field from a single simulation.